 Essential Vim commands for efficient text editing

-In this tutorial, I’ll cover the basic commands that you need to know to work in Vim efficiently.
+In this tutorial, I’ll cover the basic commands and concepts that you need to know to work in Vim efficiently.
 I recommend you to open a file with Vim/Neovim and try the command while reading it.

 The 3 most used modes in Vim: